 If you live in high-risk flood area, your basement is the most likely place to flood.
 This is a well-known insurance risk.
 Ask your insurance agent about your coverage in case of flooding, and know what coverage you would receive in such an event.

 Take pictures of your basement before potential damage.
 Store these pictures online or away from your home.
 Pictures and video provide evidence of the status of your basement for your insurance company, which is important when you are trying to recoup the money needed to repair your home to its original state.

 Learn more about flood insurance.

 Many attics are used just for storage but some also have the potential to be renovated into something special.
 Whether you have the space to turn your attic into an office space, walk-in closet or extra bedroom, you should be aware of the potential insurance risk.

 Renovating your attic changes the value of your home and could involve making changes that require more coverage.
 An attic remodel may mean updating vents to bring them up to code in an older house, or installing power sockets if you plan to change your attic into a living area.

 On a final note, you probably have something valuable in your attic, such as a family heirloom, expensive purchases, or collectibles.
 If these items are particularly valuable or rare, you may want to raise the liability limit or add a rider to your coverage.
 You assess the value of such an item by providing a receipt or having it appraised.
 You will need to keep appraisals current and updated every three to five years.

 Do you have any treasures in your attic?
 What’s special about your basement?
-Why is it important to you to have insurance for these parts of your home?
-Leave a comment below and let us know!
+Why is it important to insure these parts of your home?
+Leave a comment below and let us know.